msjhenkar/LabVerse/README.md

 # UNI
-purely laboratory programs for academic year 2022-2025
+This repository serves as a comprehensive collection of laboratory programs developed during the third year of undergraduate engineering studies